Coinbird/couchdb_odata/README.md

 http://localhost:5984/YOUR-DB-HERE/_design/odata/_show/odata_service/_design/odata

 My intent was to use Tableau Public with this CouchDB OData data source.
-However, I get "Bad OData format.
+* I pass the above URL format, I get "Bad OData format.
 Make sure you are using a URL that points to a valid OData Source."
-So, appears that this needs tweaking to work with Tableau.
-I might try a different OData client as an experiment
+* But, passing http://localhost:5984/YOUR-DATA/_design/odata/_list/odata_convert/everything appears to work, at least at a superficial level!

 ## Original Readme text: